manifold-inc/targon/README.md

 A validator is a node that is responsible for verifying a miner's output.
 The validator will send an openai compliant request to a miner with.
 The miner will then send back a response with the output.
-The validator will then use the proof of work values of the response to verify that each miners response is accurate.
+The validator will then use the log prob values of the response to verify that each miners response is accurate.
 Validators will keep score of each miners response time and use their averages to assign scores each epoch.
+Specifically, miner scores are the sum of the average TPS per model.

 # Features of Targon